macadmins/installapplications/README.md

 },
 ```

+### Running scripts
+InstallApplications can now handle running scripts (currently as root).
+Please see below for how to specify the json structure.

+Please note that these scripts must be marked executable (`chmod a+x`) and be present on the machine prior to loading (installed via an image or via a prior IAs package).

 ## Installing InstallApplications to another folder.
 If you need to install IA's to another folder, you can modify the munki-pkg `payload`, but you will also need to modify the launchdaemon plist's `iapath` argument.